Indian rummy game complete guide

 There is another version of Indian Rummy that is played with 21 cards and can be played among 2 or more players.
 Even though the rules of this version of the game are almost similar to the 13-card version, it’s not very popular among Indian players.

-Deals Rummy
+Deals rummy

-Pool Rummy
+Pool rummy

 This particular variant of Indian Rummy has 3 formats - Pool 61, Pool 101, and Pool 201.